Password Policy Builder (Regex Generator)

 The "Test it" box at the bottom shows whether the candidate password passes — along with which specific rules it fails, so you can tune the policy interactively.

-About Password Policy Builder (Regex Generator)
+What is the Password Policy Builder (Regex Generator)?

 A password policy is the set of constraints a system enforces on user-chosen passwords.
 Common requirements: minimum length, character-class diversity (upper / lower / digit / symbol), maximum length, forbid spaces, forbid the username or email substring.